Migrating from message_data

 Make a copy of the file

 contains a list of identical commit messages that appear more than once in the history.
 These commits may—not necessarily—be indication of a non-linear history.
-This can occur when branches with similar commit names but different contents are merged together; despite our best efforts, this sometimes happens onmessage_data
+This can occur when branches with similar commit names but different contents are merged together (despite our best efforts, this sometimes happens onmessage_data

-.Some changes you can make to your copy of
+).Some changes you can make to

 rebase-todo.txt